microsoft/rushstack.io-website/pages/api/node-core-library.sort.sortmapkeys.md

 ## Sort.sortMapKeys() method

-Sorts the entries in a Map object according to the keys.
+Sorts the entries in a Map object according to the map keys.
+The result is guaranteed to be a stable sort.

 <b>Signature:</b>